walterairs/ESP32photoresistor/Report.md

 ## Error analysis

 ### Error sources
-Here is the things that might affect the data...
+Here are the things that might affect the data: Changes in the general luminocity in the room.
+Position of the sensor.
+The uncertainty of the sensor itself, including the age of the sensor.
+Methodology of the measurement, for example the number of samples.
+Temperature and humidity changes in the room.
+External electrical noise.
+User error.

 ### Error avoiding
-Here is the steps we took to minimize error...
+To minimize these errors, ensuring proper calibration of equipment, minimizing external interferences, maintaining a consistent environment, and positioning the photoresistor appropriately for accurate lux measurements.
+Additionally, it is good to cross-validate measurements with other reliable lux measurement devices for confirmation.

 ### Best guess of Error
 +- some lux